 For a slightly less committed way to mix smart and casual, a hoodie worn with a pair of smart trousers is your best bet.
 Again, it’s an easy way to avoid that dreaded overgrown adolescent territory.

-ASOS head of menswear design, Nick Eley, says: “We’re seeing a real move towards ‘high-low’ dressing, so team your hoodie with wider-leg trousers or a longer formal coat.”
+Head of menswear design at ASOS, Nick Eley, says: “We’re seeing a real move towards ‘high-low’ dressing, so team your hoodie with wider-leg trousers or a long formal coat.”

 - Look for pure cotton designs for optimum quality and longevity (bonus points for brushed cotton and loopback construction).

 - Don’t chase the latest must-have hoodie if you want to get the most wear out of it.
-Instead, go for a timeless, versatile design in a colour that complements your existing wardrobe.
+Instead, go for a timeless, versatile design in a color that complements your existing wardrobe.

 - A fitted hoodie is a good way to make sure you look sharp rather than sloppy.